FOSTER CARE SUPERVISED VISITATION:

 Visitation is essential for a child’s well-being: The primary purpose of visitation is to maintain the parent-child attachment, reduce a child’s sense of abandonment, and preserve their sense of belonging as part of a family and community.
-A child needs to see and have regular contact with their parent(s), as this relationship is the foundation of child development.

 Visitation is fundamental to permanency: Visitation facilitates permanency planning, promotes timely reunification, and helps in the decision-making process to establish alternative permanency plans.
-Visitation maintains and supports the parent-child relationship necessary for successful reunification.

 Benefits of parent-child visitation: